harvard-acc/smaug/README.md

   (/usr/local), then set the `CONFUSE_ROOT` environment variable to the installation location.
 * gcc 5.4.0 or later
-* Eigen 3.3.4 (this is bundled so you don't need to install it separately).
 * [MKL-DNN v0.11](https://github.com/01org/mkl-dnn).

   If you want to simulate the MKL-DNN backend on gem5, you will also need to